TimonFercho/ann-distributed-key-value-store/evaluation/index/correctness/index-correctness-results.md

       Given: the SIFT1M dataset, n_probe as large as the number of clusters
        When: the files are mapped to memory
-       When: the InvertedLists object is populated with the vectors, ids and list ids and used to initialize an Index object
+       When: the InvertedLists object is populated with the vectors, ids and list ids and used to initialize an StorageIndex object
        When: for each query vector, the closest centroids are determined, their lists are searched for the nearest R neighbors
        Then: the Recall@1 is 100%